exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 `Documentation <https://www.php.net/manual/en/language.namespaces.rationale.php>`__

-Related : :ref:`namespaces-alias<namespaces-alias>`
+Related : :ref:`use-alias<use-alias>`

 Added in PHP 5.3

-Removed in PHP 5.3

 .. _native:

 Native
 ------

-A features is called 'native' when it is part of the standard installation of PHP.
+A feature is called 'native' when it is part of the standard installation of PHP.
 For example, `.` (dot operator) or the `stdClass` class are native to PHP.

+A feature may also be custom, when defined by the developer or extension, when defined in a PHP extension.

 .. code-block:: php